fostroll/toxine/doc/README_TEXT_PREPROCESSOR.md

 **tag_emoji**, **tag_xml**, **tag_email**, **tag_uri**, **tag_phone**,
 **tag_date**, **tag_hashtag**, **tag_nametag**.
 Internal preprocessors that we
 have.
 They will be started exactly in that order.
-Each of the params can be either `True` (default: we want preprocessor to be runned), `False` (we don't want that) or `callable`: we want to run our external preprocessor instead.
+Each of the params can be either `True` (default: run the preprocessor), `False` (do not run the preprocessor) or `callable`: we want to run our external preprocessor instead.
 In the latter case, the signature of your callback function is the same as for **pre_tag**.

 **post_tag**: external tagger we want to run after all internal taggers.
 It is the same as for **pre_tag**.
 Default is `None` (we don't need it).

-**split_unk**: if disallowed chars placed only at the begin or/and at the end of the token then split that token and mark as *UNK* only the part with disallowed characters.
+**split_unk**: if unallowed chars are met only at the beginning or/and at the end of the token then split that token and mark as *UNK* only the part with unallowed characters.
 Default is `False`.

-**tag_unk**: add special tag for the tokens with disallowed chars.
+**tag_unk**: add a special tag for the tokens with unallowed chars.
 Default is `True`, i.e. tokens will be tagged.
 If `False`, that tokens will be silently removed from the text.

-**norm_punct**: normalize punctuations.
-It's not a *correction*, it's just *normalizing*, i.e. reduction user's punctuation to some appropriate form with finite variants of punctiation uses.
-You won't apply this possibility if the text sourse has already good grammar (*Wikipedia*, news papers, etc.).
-But if your text is punctuation dirty (chats' or forums' talks), the method is usefull.
+**norm_punct**: normalize punctuation.
+It's not a *correction*, it's just *normalizing*, i.e. reduction of user's punctuation to some appropriate form with finite variants of punctiation uses.
+It is not necessary to use this methos if the text source already has a good grammar (*Wikipedia*, newspapers, etc.).
+But if your text is punctuation-dirty (texts from social networks, chats or forums), the method is useful.
 Default is `False`.
 You can't replace it with your `callable`.
-If you need, you can do your normalizing in the **post_tag** method.
+If needed, you can do your normalizing in the **post_tag** method.

 If **norm_punct** is `True`, you can specify some additional params for it: